 Part C Coverage

-Pays covered hospital, doctor and outpatient care; known as Medicare Advantage Plans or Medicare Health Plans.
+Part C plans are sold by private insurance companies and are commonly known as Medicare Advantage or Medicare Health Plans.

 What will it cost?

 - Part C plans may require a monthly premium, as costs vary.
 Most people pay between $0-$200 per month.

 - You may have copays and other out-of-pocket costs.